acuvity/a3s/pkgs/api/doc/documentation.md

 Configures the maximum length of validity for a token, using [Golang duration syntax](https://golang.org/pkg/time/#example_Duration).

+##### `waiveValiditySecret`

+Type: `string`

+If A3S has been started --jwt-waive-validity-secret and this propery matches it, no validity limit will be enforced.

 ### IssueA3S

 Additional issuing information for A3S token source.